kate-janssen/logistic-regression/README.md

 This notebook uses logistic regression to predict excessive absenteeism in the workplace.
 It includes data cleaning and preprocessing, modeling, model evaluation and suggested future work to improve the model.

 ## Structure of the Project
+The data for this project came from The Data Science Course 2019: Complete Data Science Bootcamp which I completed through Udemy.
 The notebook is made up of the following sections:

 ### Data Cleaning and Proprocessing